jimblackler/jsonschematypes/plugin/README.md

 }
 ```

-To your `settings.gradle` file, under `pluginManagement`, make sure JitPack is
+To your `settings.gradle` file, at the top of the file under `pluginManagement`, make sure JitPack is
 listed as a repository.

 ```groovy